BenRogersWPG/WebSearch/README.md

 - Runs on Visual Studio Code for the Web (vscode.dev)
 - Keyboard shortcut to perform a quick search <kbd>Alt</kbd>+<kbd>`</kbd>
 - Type a search directly using the search bar (if no text is selected, it will ask for input)
+- Great for testing SEO and web development projects
 - Simple and clean Command Pallete and context menu entries
+- Walkthrough to help you get started using the extension
 - JSON snippet to help you customize your default search engines
-- Great for testing SEO and web development projects
-- **NEW** Walkthrough to help you get started using the extension
 - Extension Settings for your own customizations (choose literally any website with a search feature)
 ![Add any site you wish as a search engine](images/web-search-add-any-site.gif)

 ## How To Use 👇

 *This extension comes packaged with a walkthrough.
-Use it to learn how to use the extension.*
+Use it to learn how to use the extension. (run `Get Started` from Command Palette)*

 You can utilize the extension in many different ways: